By: Charles G. Monnett III, Esq.

 * posttraumatic amnesia (PTA) not greater than 24 hours.

-It is essential to note that while these general classifications do not reflect the severity of the post concussive symptoms a patient may experience, nor do they reflect the extent to which the injury may eventually disable the patient.
-Patients with "mild" brain injuries may be so severely debilitated by the injury that they are unable to return to any gainful employment.
-Conversely, patients with a "moderate" or even "severe" brain injuries may recover sufficient mental functioning to return to employment and relatively normal, productive lives.
+It is essential to note that while these general classifications of brain injury provide some indication of the patient’s ultimate prognosis, they do not reflect the severity of the post concussive symptoms a patient may experience, nor do they reflect the extent to which the injury may eventually disable the patient.
+Patients with “mild” head injuries may be so severely debilitated by the injury that they are unable to return to any gainful employment.
+Conversely, patients with a “moderate” or even “severe” brain injury may recover sufficient mental functioning to return to employment and relatively normal, productive lives.
 Many factors, such as educational level, coping skills, employment skills, family support, and the presence of other disabling injuries will contribute to the final outcome.

 C. Mechanism of Injury